 Having received national and international acclaim for his work, including the C.F.
 Hansen Royal Medal from the Danish Academy Council in 2020, Nykredit’s Architecture Award in 2012 and the Golden Lion at the Venice Biennale in 2006, he has designed and completed award-winning projects globally.
-He holds visiting professorships abroad, among others at the University of Washington in Seattle.
-He is a frequent speaker in public debates and lectures at universities, cultural institutions, conferences and symposiums around the world.
+He is Professor in Practice of Urban Design at Harvard University, Graduate School of Design, and is a frequent speaker in public debates and lectures at universities, cultural institutions, conferences and symposiums around the world.

 We believe in co-creation and have developed a workplace culture, where it seems much more natural to say “we” rather than “I”.
 All extraordinary ideas and designs that come out of our laboratory for architecture are the result of a collaborative process and dialogue among team members, clients, users and stakeholders.